garlicoin-project/garlium-legacy/README.rst

 Garlium - Lightweight Garlicoin client
 ==========================================

-Electrum-LTC is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Garlium is a port of Electrum, the Bitcoin wallet, to Litecoin.

 ::